webtoon/ReadMoreTextView/docs/readmore-view.md

     // Set textAppearance to 'read more' text. app:readMoreTextAppearance="@style/TextAppearance.AppCompat.Small"

+    // Set 'read less' text and styles. app:readLessText="@string/read_less"
+    app:readLessTextColor="?colorPrimary"
+    app:readLessTextFontFamily="sans-serif"
+    app:readLessTextSize="12sp"
+    app:readLessTextStyle="bold"
+    app:readLessTextUnderline="true"
+    app:readLessTypeface="normal"

+    // Set textAppearance to 'read less' text. app:readLessTextAppearance="@style/TextAppearance.AppCompat.Small"

+    // It expands and collapses by default. app:readMoreToggleArea="all"
+    // If you want to allow clicks only on 'more' and 'less' text, you must be set this attribute to more. app:readMoreToggleArea="more"
     // If you want to use custom OnClickListener, you must be set this attribute to none. app:readMoreToggleArea="none"
     />